When a chimney rebuild is the right call instead of spot repair

 Day 4 is finishing work: cap installation, flashing replacement, sealer application on the finished masonry, cleanup of the work area, and final walkthrough with the homeowner.
 Photographs of every stage are compiled into the project record and emailed to the homeowner along with the warranty document the day after the final walkthrough.

-Chimney rebuild near me material specifications in West Palm Beach
+Chimney rebuild material specifications in West Palm Beach

 Every chimney rebuild near me project in West Palm Beach uses a documented materials specification list — what brick was sourced, what mortar mix was used in each location, what cap hardware was installed, what flashing kit was specified, what sealer was applied.
 The materials list is part of the final project documentation and lives in our service records indefinitely.